Who are we?

 If you are signed up to our South East Rivers Trust Mailing List, you will receive information about our upcoming events.
 You will have given us permission to be included on this Mailing List and therefore our lawful basis for sending this information is consent.

-- River Guardians: If you are one of our River Guardians, you will have given us your permission to contact you about the project, store your contact details (email) and use your postal address to send you the equipment.
+If you join one of our volunteer projects (such as River Guardians, Riverfly, River Rangers etc), you will have given us your permission to contact you about the project, store your contact details and bank information if we are reimbursing you for expenses.
 All of this will have been covered in your training and we will have asked you to give us consent to hold this information.
 The information is stored securely within the Trust’s database and only shared with relevant staff working on the project.
-Some information might be shared with our funders but this will always be anonymised and you will not be identified from it.
+If we need to share your details with other volunteers we will only do so with your consent.

 3. To respond to your enquiries